benofben/benlackey/posts/Card Games/README.md

-I played MTG from nearly it's start.
+I played MTG from nearly its start.
 I remember a party in Middle School, likely 7th grade at Brian's house.
 He's come across a few starter packs of either Alpha or Beta.
 Notably there was a single volcanic island.
 That meant he had to build a Blue/Red deck entirely around it.

 At the time, it was impossible to get your hands on cards.
 The local train and plastic model shop would periodically get a starter box of unlimited and immediately sell out.
 Frustrated by that I took some index cards and made my own game.
 My dad was a geologist, so it focused farm more on extinct creatures than high fantasy.
 I really wish I still had those cards.
 My dad had saved them but I threw theme away in cleaning out his house one time.
 I can still picture sitting on his bed with my sister playing that surprisingly balanced but extremely slow game.